MujeerAhmed/Peer2Press/README.md

 npm start
 ```

-> ⚠ The UI server will be accessible at localhost:3000/login and localhost:3000/home
+> ⚠ The UI will be accessible at localhost:3000/login and localhost:3000/home